Protect the planet with these sustainable and repairable phones

 - Only sold in Europe

-The SHIFT6m is another strong choice for our readers in Europe, offering an easily-repairable design and decent specs.

-Best Camera: Google Pixel 3a
+Best for camera: Google Pixel 5

-Moving back to phones that you can actually purchase if you live in the U.S., we'd like to shine a light on the Pixel 3a.
-No, it's not on the same repairability level as the other Teracube, Fairphone 3, or SHIFT6m, but it is one of the better options from a mainstream manufacturer.
+Moving back to phones that you can actually purchase if you live in the U.S., we'd like to shine a light on the Pixel 5.
+No, it's not on the same repairability level as the other Teracube 2e, Fairphone 4, or SHIFT6m, but it is one of the better options from a mainstream manufacturer.

-If you want to do any DIY repairs on the Pixel 3a, doing so is relatively straightforward.
-The majority of Google's components are modular and easy to replace, and we also appreciate the easy-to-remove adhesive that holds the battery in place.
-Even better, only one type of screw is used throughout the entire construction.
-There are some downsides, however, such as a tricky-to-replace display and sea of ribbon cables that could cause issues for less-experienced users.
-The 6/10 score from iFixit may not look impressive on the surface, but it's a huge improvement compared to most other devices from companies like Apple and Samsung.
+If you want to do any DIY repairs on the Pixel 5, doing so is relatively straightforward.
+The majority of Google's components are modular and easy to replace, and we also appreciate the easy-to-remove adhesive that holds the screen in place.
+The YouTube channel JerryRigEverything rated the Pixel 5 as the most repairable phone of 2020, with the easiest screen to remove and replace.

-In regards to the rest of the Pixel 3a experience, it's one of the best mid-range phones money can buy.
-There's an AMOLED display, a 12MP rear camera that takes gorgeous photos, and software updates/security patches are guaranteed through May 2022.
+Regarding the rest of the Pixel 5 experience, it's one of the best value flagship phones money can buy.
+There's an OLED display, a 12.2MP rear camera that takes gorgeous photos, and software updates/security patches are guaranteed through May 2023.
 You can also use the phone on whichever carrier you'd like, which is a huge plus.
-The Pixel 3a isn't the highest-end Pixel phone you can buy these days, but it is the one we're most likely to recommend.
+The Pixel 5 isn't the highest-end Android phone you can buy these days, but it is one that we're happy to recommend.

 Pros: